Additional Information

 - The median or average of the 20 or 30-odd model projections under a given emissions scenario is not the most likely trajectory of future climate–it’s simply the middle of the group of models.

-- Fundamentally, the actual trajectory of the future climate is unknown, and it’s more honest to the science to convey that there are multiple physically plausible future climates, than to arbitrarily choose one of them.
+- Fundamentally, the actual trajectory of the future climate is unknown, and it’s more honest and consistent with the science to convey that there are multiple physically plausible future climates, rather than to arbitrarily choose one of them as if it were the future.

-Embracing a range of future climates rather than one (central) future climate does make things more complicated for both analysis and communication.
+Embracing a range of future climates rather than one (central) future climate does make things more complicated for both analysis and communication, but embracing that range will also lead to more robust planning that better accounts for future uncertainty.